jasonbot/weblog/content/weblog/vignettes.md

 I thought about this advice, and how Software Engineering would be ending by the time I entered school.
 I realized I had not even thought about my education yet.
 I was in middle school.
 Programming was not it, though, I knew that.

 I'm here nearly 30 years later and software continues to pay my bills, despite everything.
-Open source exists, but new problems come up all the time and clicking the LEGOs together continues to be a hard task.
+Open source exists, there are libraries I can use to piece things together to solve all the time.
+New problem sets not covered by the garden path come up all the time.
+Clicking the LEGOs together continues to be a hard task.
 Every time we fix it at one level of abstraction we operate one level higher and the world keeps turning.

 Whenever I'm threatened with a good time and someone proclaims "this is it for you" all that happens is my job becomes more annoying.
 Haven't gotten the sweet release of extinction quite yet.